theniloufar/Digital-logic-design/Latches and Flip-Flops 2/README.md

   - `shiftreg.bsf`: Block symbol file for a shift register.

 - **Documentation:**
-  - `NMortazavi220701096-CA05-ECE367.pdf`: A report detailing the design and implementation of the modules.
+  - `report`: A report detailing the design and implementation of the modules.

 ## Installation